 Benefits of TSKA Study Groups

 A Millennial Nonlocal Study Group

-Early in 2012 we will start a 'nonlocal' study group.
+Possibly in 2019 we will start a 'nonlocal' study group.
 This free group will be conducted via the Internet, using our webconference software, so it doesn't matter where you are, so long as you have an Internet connection, you can participate.
 The plan is to hold regular weekly meetings, usually on weekends.

 If you are interested in this study group, fill in the form below, and we'll send you the schedule for webinar meetings, and information about the content and exercises.